-Students develop strategies to manage the physical, emotional and social changes associated with transitions and puberty.
+In Year 7, students develop strategies to manage the physical, emotional and social changes associated with transitions and puberty.
 They learn how to make decisions and take positive action to promote their health, safety and wellbeing by applying problem-solving and effective communication skills, and through a range of preventive health practices.
 Students develop effective communication skills when consent is required to be given or denied.